ArthurRSS4/ArthurRSS4/README.md

 - 👀 I’m interested in Cyber Security
 - 🌱 I’m currently learning python and C now
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me: Discord @arthurkau
+- 📫 How to reach me: Discord - arthurkau